 To measure steak cookery accurately, you MUST use a meat thermometer.
 Unlike many other foods, this needs precision and you can’t always tell by looking.
-See my recommended thermometer here that I’ve tested myself and trust in my kitchen.
+See my recommended thermometer on Amazon that I’ve tested myself and trust in my kitchen.

 If you’re cooking sous vide steak when you’re pregnant, the steak may look more pink than normal – again, check with a thermometer to be absolutely sure.

 |Type of Steak or Meat||Safe Internal Temperature||Notes & What to Look For|

 All types of cut solid steak, including flat iron, T-bone, sirloin, strip, hangar, flank, minute steak, fillet and so on.